cdrhim/foundermanual/README.md

 - Focus on the value first.
 BMs can be helped made by investors.
 - Focus on either B2B or B2C first.
 Do not go with both markets at the same time.
 They are totally different segments, which require more time invested in total.

+**Work Ethics**
+- Networking is king.
+Update your progress to potentially essential nodes in quarterly or half yearly intervals.

 ---

 ```
+230409
+- Networking is king.
+Update your progress to potentially essential nodes in quarterly or half yearly intervals. (
 230306
 - Be technical and give the numbers on the slides for investors to just understand what you are saying.
 (Me)
 230305